Samuel Arsenault-Brassard: Flame

 Text by Samuel Arsenault-Brassard et Mylène Lachance-Paquin

-From 2014, while studying at university, Samuel began to develop architectural projects using VR.
-According to him, the technology would give immense value to digital art.
-Now the spaces created by artists are no longer just seen from the outside, they can be inhabited, explored and fully felt by visitors.
-In addition, the architectural world of VR would become a social world from which a new and decentralized form of life would emerge: the metaverse.
-Even more importantly, the use of these technologies provides artist with a level of power and freedom never fathomed.
+As early as 2014, while studying at university, Samuel began developing architectural projects using VR.
+According to him, the technology would bring immense value to digital environments.
+Now, digital spaces and art are no longer simply viewed from the outside; they can be inhabited and fully experienced by visitors.
+In addition, the architectural world of VR would become a social world from which a new and decentralized form of life emerges: the metaverse.
+More importantly, the use of these technologies would provide artists with a wealth of artistic freedom and power never before imagined.